This post contains affiliate links that HyreCar may receive a commission for referring you to them.

 - Car registration tags.
 Again, this varies from state to state.

-- Can you deduct gas on your taxes?
+- Can you Uber and Lyft drivers deduct gas on their taxes?
 Yes, if you fill up while rideshare driving.

 - License and registration fees